dart-lang/site-www/src/_guides/language/evolution.md

 Language versioning becomes important on the rare occasions when Dart introduces an incompatible feature like [null safety][].
-Before null safety, code could compile but might crash at runtime.
+When Dart introduces a breaking change, code that did compile might no longer compile.
+Using language versions allows you to indicate the compatibility of the code using the `pubspec.yaml` file.

-With null safety, the code might no longer compile.
+In the case of null safety, Dart versions 2.12 through 2.19 allowed you to _choose_ to update your code to use null safety.
-Migrating your apps plus your own and other dependent packages to null safety might take a while.
+Dart uses language versioning to permit non-null-safe code to run alongside null-safe code.
-Dart uses language versioning to support using non-null-safe code alongside null-safe code.
+This decision enabled migration from non-null-safe to null-safe code.

-For an example of how an app or package can migrate to a new language version with an incompatible feature, check out [Migrating to null safety](/null-safety/migration-guide).
+To check out an example of how an app or package can migrate to a new language version with an incompatible feature, check out [Migrating to null safety](/null-safety/migration-guide).

 Each package has a default language version, equal to the `<major>.<minor>` part of the **lower SDK constraint** in the pubspec.

-For example, the following entry in a `pubspec.yaml` file indicates that this package uses the Dart 2.18 language version.
+**For example:** the following entry in a `pubspec.yaml` file indicates that this package uses the Dart 2.18 language version.

 ```yaml